-Dependents of separated servicemembers who reside in Colorado can qualify for resident tuition rates under the GI Promise Act at CCA.
+Dependents of separated servicemembers who reside in Colorado may also qualify for in-state tuition rates.

 MyCAA is a fund providing up to $4,000 in tuition assistance to military spouses.
 The aim of the program is to help spouses find employment in portal career fields so they can find employment no matter where their spouse is stationed.
 For more information, visit MyCAA.